 The first time the placement test is taken there will be no charge to a student.
 Each test taken thereafter, a fee will be assessed.
-The college limits retesting to 120 days from the date the test was last retaken.
+The College limits retesting to 120 days from the date the test was last retaken.
 The time limit on the age of placement test scores is two years.
 If retesting is required to adhere to the two-year time limit, no fee will be assessed.
 Retesting fees must be paid at the Cashier's Office, located in G-Building at either campus.
 Receipt of payment must be presented to the Placement Test staff prior to retaking the test.
 See Placement Testing staff for details.

-In the case of severe illness or technical difficulties beyond the college's control, students will be allowed to make-up the affected portion of the test with no additional fee.
+In the case of severe illness or technical difficulties beyond the College's control, students will be allowed to make-up the affected portion of the test with no additional fee.
 An Irregularity Report must be filed with staff for this provision to apply.
 Contact Placement Testing staff for details.

-Other Course Placements (Chemistry or Foreign Languages)
+Other Course Placements (Chemistry, Foreign Languages, Medical Terminology, Physics)

-Building C Room 116 (C116) Building J Room 325 (J325) Phone: 586.286.2203 Phone: 586.445.7400
+Building C Room 116 (C116) Building J Room 325 (J325)